rb3nzr/ERexScout/README.md

 # About
-CLI tool to scan process memory and files.
+Cross platform CLI tool to scan process memory and files.

 - Finds matches based on a given regular expression or set of them (add those to core/rexes.nim).
 - Finds high entropy regions based on the set threshold.